You Bet Your Life: Success in reruns

 Gradually the show fell out of fashion, as faster-paced game shows videotaped in color forced the old, leisurely black-and-white show off the air.
 Stations that had signed contracts for the series in 1961 allowed them to lapse by 1968.
-Only three cities in America still carried the show: Spokane, Washington (the last time this series was sold to a station -- KHQ in July 1967); Great Falls, Montana, and Austin, Texas.
+Only three cities in America still carried the show: Spokane, Washington (the last time this series was sold to a station — KHQ-TV in July 1967); Great Falls, Montana, and Austin, Texas.
 The last outpost for The Best of Groucho was Sydney, Australia, where it was last seen in January 1969.
 The show then faded into memory, until Groucho Marx himself took a hand in its revival.

 In 1973, while Marx was hosting a party for show business friends, an employee at an NBC warehouse called and reported that the network was discarding its inventory of You Bet Your Life film prints to make room for newer series.
 The network was willing to give the reels back to Marx at no cost.
-Although Marx wasn't interested in the physical film prints, those present at the party convinced him to take the prints so they would not be destroyed.
+Although Marx was uninterested in the physical film prints, those present at the party convinced him to take them so they would not be destroyed.
 Once the hundreds of film cans arrived, Marx, dismayed at the sheer volume of the library, called John Guedel.
-Guedel, anxious to see if there was still a market for the show, sold it on a trial basis to a local station for less than $50 for each night.
+Guedel, anxious to see if there was still a market for the show, sold it on a trial basis to Los Angeles television station KTLA for less than $50 for each night.
 It was programmed at 11:00 p.m., coincidentally following the successful WPIX model when the show was first syndicated.
 The show became an instant success, prompting Guedel to send the reruns into nationwide syndication almost immediately.